Samuel Klein (businessman): Brazil and Casas Bahia

 Klein's father went to Brazil, together with his sister Esther.
 He himself wanted to emigrate to the United States, but the immigration quota was full.
 So he joined his father and sister, making his way to Brazil via Bolivia, and settled with his family in São Caetano do Sul in greater São Paulo.

 In 1952, he began working as a peddler, selling sheets, tablecloths, and towels door to door using a buggy.
 After five years, in 1957, he had accumulated sufficient capital to open his first shop in downtown São Caetano do Sul, which he called "Casa Bahia".
 The name was an homage to his patrons, the majority of whom were migrant workers from the northeast state of Bahia.
 Today, there are more than 500 of these stores with over 23 million customers, making Casas Bahia the largest warehouse distributor in Latin America.
-Casas Bahia is a recipient of a number of awards in recognition of its retail excellence.